metabase/metabase/docs/permissions/data.md

 **Blocked** ensures people in a group can’t see the data from this database, schema, or table, regardless of their permissions at the collection level.

 The Blocked view data permission can be set at the database, schema, or table level.

-Essentially, what Blocked does is make collections permissions insufficient to view a question.
+Essentially, what Blocked does is make collections permissions _insufficient_ to view a question.
 For example, even if a question is in a collection that the group has access to, but that question queries a data source that is Blocked for that group, people in that group won't be able to view that question _unless_ they're in another group with the data permissions to that data source.

+Setting blocked access for a group ALWAYS prevents the group from viewing questions built with the native query editor that query ANY tables from the same database.
+So even if you only block a single table in a database, the group won't be able to view the results of SQL questions that query ANY table in that database.
+The reason: Metabase doesn't (yet) parse SQL queries, so it can't know for sure whether the SQL queries the table you want to block.

 If a person in a Blocked group belongs to _another_ group that has its View data permission set to "Can view", that more permissive access will take precedence, and they'll be able to view that question.